Cyblex-Consulting/fortigate-security-auditor/README.md

 Apply a benchmark to a Fortigate configuration file.
 Example: fortigate-security-auditor.py -q data.json

 positional arguments:
-  config                if single argument: combine all lines, if multiple arguments: combine lines from all files
+  config                Configuration file exported from the fortigate or fortimanager

 optional arguments:
   -h, --help            show this help message and exit